cloudfoundation-community/cloudfoundation.org/docs/understanding-cloud-foundation/what-is-a-capability.md

 ## Journey Stage

-> **💡** Each Building Block has a Journey Stage.
+> **💡** Each Capability has a Journey Stage.
 The Journey Stage is a **subjective measure of how advanced a capability is for the majority of Cloud Foundations.** It gives an indication at which stage of an organization’s cloud journey the capability becomes relevant.

 As the individual needs of organizations vary, it's not productive to recommend a strictly ordered implementation sequence.
 However, Cloud Foundation teams will often find that implementing capabilities in a certain order reduces complexity and enables achieving a desired level of capabilities more easily.
 The journey stage in the Cloud Foundation Maturity model is therefore a guideline when teams should consider implementing a certain capability.